- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30028_english-_literature.rev.1452013046.png)"/>

 - Return all College keys to Residence Life staff or Facilities Management, as applicable.

 - Resident students must be officially checked out of the residence hall by a member of the Residence Life staff.
 Arrangements must be made with the Office of Residence Life to complete a housing cancellation form and be checked out in a reasonable amount of time.
 No storage is available on campus.

 - International students must communicate and discuss a leave of absence with the Office of Intercultural Relations before leaving.

 - Upon approval for a leave of absence, a student will be notified initially in writing from the Dean of Students office.
 A follow-up and official approval with additional instructions and information will be mailed to a student’s permanent mailing address.
 Any clarifying questions or concerns regarding an approved Leave of Absence should be directed, first, to the Dean of Students Office.

 The actual date of leave is the approval date agreed upon by the Dean of Students.

 Academic and Conduct Standing

 Academic or disciplinary suspension or dismissal takes precedence over a Leave of Absence in determining a student’s status and official reason for leaving the College.
-As stated above, only students in good academic standing or without a conduct suspension or dismissal may request a Leave of Absence.
-A student on academic probation may not request a Leave of Absence.

 Rules governing refunds are discussed in the College Catalog in the section Tuition and Financial Policies.
 All academic and conduct standings of the student remain in effect upon the student’s return.